Esplanade Improvement Project FAQ

 What will happen next?

 We encourage everyone to follow us on Facebook and Twitter, and check our website for current news and events.
-Additionally, the public is welcome at all board meetings, and invited to join our several working committees that welcome participation by the interested public.
+Additionally, the public is welcome at all board meetings, and invited to join our several working committees.
 A schedule of all meetings can be found here.